-Since 2013, the consideration of psychological risk assessment, as required by occupational health and safety, has been mandatory.
-“Companies and organisations of all sizes must identify the risks to their employees arising from mental stress at work”.
+Since 2013 the consideration of psychological risk assessment, as required by occupational health and safety, has been mandatory.
+‘Companies and organisations of all sizes must identify the risks to their employees arising from mental stress at work’.
 In larger companies, risk assessment is often carried out by occupational health and safety officers, but for start-ups and smaller companies this is an additional expense, where CompanyMood can facilitate and supplement risk assessment with continuous feedback.

 How companies proceed to identify psychological stress factors

 Regular surveys and workshops are recommended in which the burdens are recorded and solutions are found.
-The GDA portal provides detailed information and recommendations for action.
+The EU-OSHA portal provides detailed information and recommendations for action.
 It is worth taking a look at their pages and the section on risk assessment of mental stress.

-The following steps must be carried out:
+The following steps must be carried out

-- Definition of activities and areas for examination
+- Definition of activities and areas

-- Definition of measures
+- Development and implementation of measures

 - Monitoring the effectiveness of the measures applied

-- Updating and documentation of the risk assessment in the event of changed circumstances
+- Updating and documentation of the risk assessment

 How can HR and management with their already tight schedules cope with this additional requirement?